 Alternatively, you could paint them after you put the snowflake together… you could even spray paint them afterward instead too.

 Next you’ll put the main structure of the snowflake together with the jumbo wooden sticks.
-You’ll overlap the popsicle sticks slightly.
+You’ll overlap the popsicle sticks slightly and glue.

 We found it pretty difficult to line up the snowflakes with 6 points (3 main sticks crossing each other).
 It’s was much easier to make the snowflakes with the 8 points (4 main sticks in the middle).
 It was a lot easier to make those geometrically accurate, so I’d recommend starting with those.